grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/diskycache/docs/architecture.md

 5. **Maintainability**: Consistent cleanup and health monitoring
 6. **Scalability**: Configurable size limits with production warnings
 7. **Efficiency**: O(1) lookups for indexed content and metadata
+8. **Configuration**: No magic numbers - all constants are configurable with sane defaults
+9. **Backward Compatibility**: Legacy constructor support for existing code
+10. **Method Overloading**: Multiple constructor signatures for different use cases

 ## Component Architecture